IBM-Cloud/openwhisk-darkvisionapp/README.md

 # Dark Vision
 ## Discover dark data in videos with IBM Watson and IBM Bluemix OpenWhisk

 Think about all the videos individuals and companies (Media and Entertainment) accumulate every year.
-How can you keep track of what's inside of them so you can quickly search and find what you're looking for? *Show me all the videos that have Arc De Rriomphe in it.* or *Show me the all the videos that talk about peaches*
+How can you keep track of what's inside of them so you can quickly search and find what you're looking for? *Show me all the videos that have Arc De Triomphe in it.* or *Show me the all the videos that talk about peaches*

 What if we used artificial intelligence to process these videos to tell us which video has what we're looking for without us having to watch all of them.